franik7/ec2-remediation-system/README.md

 - **Incident Tracking**: Added a custom *EC2 Monitoring Incidents* table.
 Every time an EC2 instance goes OFF, a new incident record is automatically created.
 - **SLA Enforcement**: Defined a 30-second SLA (for testing) for the remediation on the incident table.
 If the instance status returns to **ON** within that period:
   - the incident in the *EC2 Monitoring Incidents* table is auto-closed, and
-  - a Slack message is sent: *“The issue has been remediated”*.
+  - a Slack message is sent: *“The issue has been remediated.
+The instance status is ON.”*.
-  If the status remains **OFF**, the incident stays open for manual follow-up.
+  If the status remains **OFF**, the incident stays open for manual follow-up, and
+  - a Slack message is sent: *“Critical Alert – remediation failed.
+EC2 Instance is still OFF beyond SLA.
+Escalate to on-call engineer immediately.”*.

 ---